Master of Landscape Architecture (MLA) Admissions

 Master of Landscape Architecture

-Applications for the Master of Landscape Architecture program are accepted between September 1 and January 15.
+Applications for the Master of Landscape Architecture program are normally accepted between August 15 and January 31.
 All applicants admitted to the MLA program start in the fall term.
 Decisions from the selection committee will be provided by the end of March.
 The application process is competitive, and unfortunately not all qualified applicants meeting the requirements will be admitted.

 Open to applicants from any undergraduate discipline.
 The program begins with a Foundation Year to provide students with knowledge and skill they will need to continue with the MLA professional degree.
 Applicants with previous related design degrees (for example, a Bachelor of Landscape Architecture) may have some or all of the Foundation Year courses waived.